thoughtbot/guides/README.md

 * Avoid `member` and `collection` routes.
 * Avoid Single Table Inheritance.
 * Deploy to [Heroku](http://heroku.com).
+* Don't change a migration after it has been committed unless it cannot be solved with another migration.
 * Don't invoke a model's class directly from a view.
 * Don't use SQL or SQL fragments (`where('inviter_id is not null')`) outside of models.